linegrinder/Hearthstone-Battlegrounds-Hotkeys/README.md

 - **Disable hotkeys:** Each hotkey can be individually disabled/enabled with the × button
 - **Remove a hotkey:** Click the × button to disable that specific hotkey
 - **Mouse buttons:** Supports Mouse4, Mouse5, and Middle Mouse Button in addition to keyboard keys
+- **Modifier keys:** Hotkeys can include modifier keys (Ctrl, Alt, Shift) — e.g. Ctrl+E
+- **Linked Buy/Sell:** Enable "Use same key for buy & sell" to use one key for both, based on cursor position
 - **Access settings:** Click the settings ⚙️ button on the overlay or system tray icon
 - **View click locations:** Check the show click locations see exact in-game button positions
 - **One-click actions:** Press your hotkey and the action happens instantly